Kinetic Energy Of A Pendulum

 KE = 1/2 * m * v²

-This means that a heavier object moving at the same speed as a lighter object will have more kinetic energy.
+Basically, a heavier object moving at the same speed as a lighter object will have more kinetic energy.
 Similarly, an object moving at a higher speed will have significantly more kinetic energy than the same object moving slower.
 This is why a speeding car is much more dangerous than a slow-moving one – it possesses significantly higher kinetic energy.

 Kinetic Energy of a Simple Pendulum: A Step-by-Step Analysis

 1. At the Highest Point: At the apex of its swing, the pendulum momentarily stops before changing direction.
 At this point, its velocity (v) is zero.
-Therefore, according to the kinetic energy formula, its kinetic energy is also zero.
+Which means, according to the kinetic energy formula, its kinetic energy is also zero.
 All the energy is stored as potential energy due to its height above its lowest point.

 3. At the Lowest Point: At the bottom of its swing, the pendulum reaches its maximum velocity.
-Therefore, it possesses its maximum kinetic energy at this point.
+So, it possesses its maximum kinetic energy at this point.
 All the potential energy has been converted into kinetic energy.

 The Role of Gravity and Potential Energy